-An ideal CDP, like Oyster by Express Analytics, provides all of these benefits: it automates data aggregation, cleans the data, stores it in a data warehouse, tracks a customer’s journey, gives the user insights into his business – all of which eventually drives customer growth.
+An ideal CDP, like Oyster by Express Analytics, provides all of these benefits: it automates data aggregation, cleans the data, stores it in a data warehouse, tracks a customer’s journey, and gives the user insights into his business – all of which eventually drives customer growth.

 In conclusion: A customer data platform has a broader scope of functionality.
 It’s a new way of approaching and improving the marketing experience for a company’s customers.
-In the post third party cookie era fast coming up, the CDP takes on an even more central role in tracking a customer’s journey.
+In the post-third-party cookie era fast coming up, the CDP takes on an even more central role in tracking a customer’s journey.
 A robust CDP should have the capabilities to collate and utilize both, first and zero-party data, to create real-time, personalized profiles of your customers and prospects, enabling your business to meet them where and when they (customers) want.

 An Engine That Drives Customer Intelligence

 Oyster is not just a customer data platform (CDP).
 It is the world’s first customer insights platform (CIP).
 Why?
 At its core is your customer.
 Oyster is a “data unifying software

 Gain more insights, case studies, information on our product, customer data platform